sigmundw/sigmundw.github.io/_pages/research.md

 **Duration:** July 2024 – October 2024

-- Analyzed the changes in sea ice concentration and thickness and their spatial structure in Baffin Bay and Hudson Bay.
+- Analyzed the changes in sea ice concentration and thickness and their spatial structure in the Baffin Bay-Labrador Sea region and Hudson Bay.
 - Evaluated the changes of ice free season by looking at sea ice breakup and freeze-up processes.
 - Examined the correlation between sea ice changes and biogeochemistry pattern.